 The 24-Hour Blood Pressure Monitor allows us to track your blood pressure as you move around, living your everyday life.

 Why might your doctor want you to wear the 24-hour monitor?

 - To help in the diagnosis of Hypertension by tracking your Blood Pressure throughout the day and night.

 - To see if there is a difference between your blood pressure readings in the clinic and away from the clinic.

 - To see how well your medicines are working, and to make sure they are controlling your blood pressure through the day.

 Healthy Aging Program

-A Registered Nurse and Occupational Therapist will work with patients (and caregiver) to provide assessments, health teaching, linkages to community resources and to develop a self-care management plan.
+A team of health care professionals will work with patients (and caregivers) to develop a self-care management plan.

 Services may include: